 The Intel-based Mac mini looks just like the G4-based one from the front, but the rear panel is different.
 The Intel-based mini has four USB 2.0 ports and no internal modem.

 The tiny Mac mini (6.5″ square, 2″ high, 2.9 lb.) has a minimalist design.
 On the front, there’s just a slot-loading optical drive and a power light.
 On the rear, just enough ports to do everything important.

 The Mac mini doesn’t include a keyboard or mouse.
 Apple says buyers can plug in their favorite USB keyboard and mouse – or buy Apple’s offerings.
-Mac OS X includes support for remapping the Windows alt and option keys to option and cmd.
+Mac OS X 10.4 and later includes support for remapping the Windows alt and option keys to option and cmd.

 Intel-based Macs use a partitioning scheme known as GPT.
 Only Macintel models can boot from GPT hard drives.
 Both PowerPC and Intel Macs can boot from APM (Apple’s old partitioning scheme) hard drives, which is the format you must use to create a universal boot drive in Leopard.
 PowerPC Macs running any version of the Mac OS prior to 10.4.2 cannot mount GPT volumes.
 PowerPC Macs won’t let you install OS X to a USB drive or choose it as your startup volume, although there is a work around for that.